 It also allowed her to continue the character of Nellie into adolescence even though in real life she parted ways with her when they family moved to South Dakota, so they never had rivalry over Almanzo or any of that.

-You initially auditioned for the role of Laura Ingalls — and later, Mary Ingalls.
-Now that all is said and done, do you think the right people were cast in the right roles?
-How so?
+Alison Arngrim initially auditioned for the role of Laura Ingalls — and later, Mary Ingalls.
+Now that all is said and done, does she think the right people were cast?

 Definitely!!!
 I am so glad I didn’t have the burden of having to play a “nice” person for all those years.
 I think it would have been exhausting!

 And if you look at the reaction of viewers 40 plus years later, you can see how each of us made our character “iconic” and forever identified with our individual performances.

 In millions of people’s head, “Laura Ingalls Wilder” will always conjure up the face of Melissa Gilbert.

 Well, first off I can say, we started very early in the morning!
 Michael Landon had been working with most of the crew members since when he was on “Bonanza.”
 When he got his own show, they followed him.
 In fact, they made it clear they would follow him ANYWHERE!
 (He went on to keep the same crew for “Highway to Heaven” and all of his TV movies.)

 So the place was very much a well-oiled machine.
 In the case of some crew members, quite “oiled” as they were very fond of beer!
 It sound bizarre to say that the set of Little House, such a family, wholesome show, and one that where nearly every episode came in ahead of schedule and under budget, was running on beer and liquor all day, but it was.